(The full pattern is available below. You can also download a pdf, scroll down for the download button)

 Opul is worked flat, end-to-end, from a provisional cast on and grafted.
 The rib pattern is a great introduction to using slipped stitches to create texture and elasticity in the simplest of stitch combinations.
 The pattern is easy to memorize and very easy to work.
 This is a great project for the beginner knitter who is ready for the challenge of a provisional cast on and a careful graft at the end.
 You can easily modify Opul by changing the yarn, the cast on or the number of rows.

-Skill Level easy-intermediate
+Skill Level Easy-intermediate

 Finished Measurements About 9" high x 64" around, after blocking

-Yarn 2 skeins Sweatermaker Yarns Maggie, light fingering weight, 70% silk 30% cashmere, 50 g/230 m per skein
+Yarn 2 skeins Sweatermaker Yarns Maggie 70% silk 30% cashmere, 251 yds (230 m)/50g per skein

 Other Supplies spare needle for grafting, blunt yarn needle, smooth yarn for provisional cast on, crochet hook

-To change the height of Opul, you can modify the cast on in multiples of 4.
+Tips for modifying To change the height of Opul, you can modify the cast on in multiples of 4.
 To change the circumference, simply work more or fewer rows.
 Opul would look great in almost any weight of yarn.

 Special Stitch Patterns and Techniques

-Cartridge Belt Rib (multiple of 4 plus 3 stitches) (see Chart)
+Cartridge Belt Rib (multiple of 4 plus 3 stitches)

 This stitch pattern is featured in Barbara Walker's Second Treasury of Knitting Patterns.
 I love her description, "This pattern makes simple but beautiful borders, well-mannered sportswear, and easy-to-knit afghans."
 The stitch pattern is reversible, but the instructions treat odd-numbered rows as WS rows.